-Once again, the actual quantities X_1, X_2, \cdots are not known; only estimates x_1, x_2, \cdots are available.
+Once again, the actual quantities $X_1, X_2, \cdots$ are not known; only estimates $x_1, x_2, \cdots$ are available.
 These are used to calculate a measured value that is approximately equal to the measurand

-$$y = f(x_1, x_2, \cdots) \; .$$
+$$y = f(x_1, x_2, \cdots) .$$

-1.1.2 Uncertain Numbers
+1.2.2 Uncertain Numbers

-Uncertain numbers are data-types designed to represent measured quantities.
-They encapsulate information about the measurement, including the measured value and the uncertainty of the measurement process.
+An uncertain number is a data-type designed to represent a measured quantity.
+It encapsulates information about the measurement, including the measured value and its uncertainty.

-Uncertain numbers are intended to be used to process measurement data; that is, to evaluate measurement models.
-The inputs to a measurement model (like X_1, X_2, \cdots above) are defined as uncertain numbers.
-Calculations then obtain an uncertain number for the measurement (Y).
+Uncertain numbers are used when processing measurement data; that is, to evaluate measurement models.
+The inputs to a model (like $X_1, X_2, \cdots$ above) will be defined as uncertain numbers using measurement data.
+Calculations then produce an uncertain number for the measurand (Y).

 There are two types of uncertain number: one for real-valued quantities and one for complex-valued quantities.
-At the very least, two pieces of information are needed to define an uncertain number: a value (that is a measured, or approximate, value of the quantity) and an uncertainty that describes the extent of a distribution associated with error in the measured value.
+At the very least, two pieces of information are needed to define an uncertain number: a value (that is, a measured, or approximate, value of the quantity) and the uncertainty associated with the error in the measured value.